 Wet Basement Might be Caused by your Neighbour’s Yard

-Now with summer right around the corner, Montreal is feeling much warmer and not just weather wise.
+Now with summer right around the corner, Toronto is feeling much warmer and not just weather wise.
 The hotter temperatures give rise to backyard parties and a great opportunity to get to know your neighbours.
 If you haven’t done so yet, inviting your neighbors over for a backyard bbq or patio party is a great way to instill a sense of community and comradely amongst neighbouring families.
 You may also have concerns about water runoff from your neighbor’s property onto yours, and confronting your neighbour in a friendly manner is the best way to achieve the best outcomes.
 Heavy summer rains can cause flooded yards for both you and your neighbour, but did you know that certain issues with your neighbour’s yard can cause your basement or crawlspace to flood?
 If you have concerns about a wet basement and can’t seem to pinpoint the source of the water, it’s time to consider looking outside your property.

 Photo courtesy of Guidingstar.ca